Gayatri-Rout/Pizza-Sales-Dashboard/README.md

 Link to Dataset: https://www.kaggle.com/datasets/nextmillionaire/pizza-sales-dataset

 ### KPI's Requirement
-To assess our business performance, I identified the following KPIs:
+To assess the business performance, I identified the following KPIs:
 1. **Total Revenue**: Sum of the total price of all pizza orders.
 2. **Average Order Value**: Average amount spent per order.
 3. **Total Pizzas Sold**: Sum of the quantities of all pizzas sold.